digitalepidemiologylab/myfoodrepo_project/README.md

 # MyFoodRepo: a full-stack system for professional nutrition tracking

-This repository contains all the importnat links to the MyFoodRepo platform, data sources, and models.
+This repository contains all the important links to the MyFoodRepo platform, data sources, and models.

 ## 🖥 MyFoodRepo public website
 www.myfoodrepo.org